 CBD coffee is generally safe to try, but the effects vary from person to person.
 People interested in trying this product should first talk with a qualified healthcare professional, especially if they have preexisting health conditions or regularly take medication.

-Like all natural products, CBD can have similar effects to other medications, so it is important to monitor for side effects and drug interactions.
+CBD can have similar effects to other medications, so it is important to monitor for side effects and drug interactions.